6 Ways to Ace Your First-Round Interview

 Clearly Convey Your Interest

 Talent tip: A company's mission is going to dictate a lot about the culture of the company, and the kind of employee it wants to hire.
 At Johnson & Johnson, for instance, Our Credo influences everything that we do.
-So make sure you've got the mission of the company down pat before showing up for a first-round interview.
+So make sure you've got the mission of the company down pat before it's time for your first-round interview.